| | | | |

 Sourdough loaf steps 1 to 4, mixing the the dough and shaping into a loaf.

-Step 2: do six rounds of stretches and folds, once every 30 minutes.
+Step 2: Over the next 3 hours, complete six rounds of stretches and folds, about every 30 minutes.
+Keep the dough covered between rounds.

-Step 3: shape the dough into a rectangle, then roll it up like a burrito.
+Step 3: Shape the dough into a rectangle, then roll it into a log.

 Pan loaf steps 5 to 8, before and after rising, and after baking.

-Step 5: transfer the dough into a prepared loaf tin.
+Step 5: Transfer the dough into a greased or parchment-lined loaf tin.

-Step 7: in the morning, take the dough out and let it rest at room temperature for a couple hours.
+Step 7: The next morning, take the dough out and let it rest at room temperature for 1 to 2 hours, until slightly puffy.

 Top Tips

-• Use the water: adding the pan of water to the oven during the first half of baking increases the humidity within the oven, and helps to improve the texture of the outer crust of the loaf.
-This is the same concept as baking in a dutch oven.
+• Use the water in the oven: Adding a pan of water to the oven during the first half of baking increases the humidity within the oven and helps improve the texture of the outer crust of the loaf.
+This is the same concept as baking in a Dutch oven.

-• No need to score: scoring isn't needed for this recipe, but if you want to control where the bread will go as it rises during baking, you may prefer to score.
+• No need to score: Scoring isn't needed for sourdough in a loaf pan, but if you want to control where the bread will go as it rises during baking, you may prefer to score.
 If not, the loaf will usually open more on the side near the top rather than across the top.

-• Use starter: if using starter rather than levain, skip the two nights before step.
+• Using starter: If using active sourdough starter rather than levain, skip the step called Two Nights Before.
 This is the time needed for the levain to become active, the same as you would feed a starter one night before baking with it.
+For more information about what sourdough levain is and how to use it, visit our post called How To Make Sourdough Levain.

 Recipe Notes

-We recommend using a standard loaf tin for this recipe, as the loaf isn't a particularly large one.
-That's 8.5 x 4.5 inches or 22 x 11cm.
-A longer tin can be used but the bread will be rather flat.
+• We recommend using a standard loaf tin for this recipe, as the loaf isn't a particularly large one.
+That's 9 x 5 inches (23 x 13 cm).
+A longer tin can be used, but the bread may turn out relatively flat.

-You can make just about any sourdough bread recipe in a bread tin rather than in a dutch oven by following this method.
-If you don't have a dutch oven, simply follow the same recipe as listed, then use this shaping and baking method.
+• You can make just about any sourdough in a loaf pan by following this method.
+If you don't have a Dutch oven, follow the same recipe as listed, then use the shaping and baking method described below.

-Freezing: freeze the full loaf in an airtight container, or do individual slices, for up to two months.
+• Freezing: freeze the whole loaf in an airtight container, or do individual slices, for up to two months.
 Thaw slices directly in the toaster for easy single servings.

 FAQ